British Taekwondo

-The British Taekwondo Control Board (WTF) Ltd, operating as British Taekwondo is the National Governing Body for World Taekwondo in Great Britain.
+British Taekwondo Limited, operating as British Taekwondo is the National Governing Body for World Taekwondo in Great Britain.
 It is a member of, and recognised by, World Taekwondo, the international governing body for taekwondo as recognised by the International Olympic Committee and the International Paralympic Committee.
 British Taekwondo is also a member of the British Olympic Association (BOA), the British Paralympic Association (BPA) and the European Taekwondo Union (ETU).

 Established in 1982 its functions include responsibility for the selection of National Teams to compete at International and Olympic level.

 A second body founded in 2002, Sport Taekwondo UK Ltd operating as GB Taewkondo is responsible, with the support of its parent body, British Taekwondo, for the management of the elite competitive taekwondo and para taekwondo programs in Great Britain, and the hosting in Great Britain of elite level competitive taekwondo events.